-A certificate of deposit (CD) is a savings account with a fixed deposit amount and interest rate when the account is opened, and a set length of time to maturity.
+A Certificate of Deposit (CD) is a savings account with a fixed deposit amount and interest rate when the account is opened, and a set length of time to maturity.
 In most cases, the longer the period of time (term) of the CD, the higher the annual percentage yield (APY) will be on the deposit.
-Owen County State Bank currently offers several different lengths of maturity ranging from the short term of 32 days to a long term of five years.
+Owen County State Bank currently offers several different lengths of maturity ranging from the short term of three months to a long term of five years.
 CDs of one year or longer can be opened for a minimum deposit of $500, and shorter terms require a $1,000 opening deposit.
 A CD may be opened for any amount over the minimum.
 A single CD of $25,000 or more in any given term may pay an even higher rate of interest.
 Special term and rate CDs may also be available.
 Certificates also qualify as investments in an IRA plan.

 Most of our CDs are automatically renewable, which means that at the end of the term the payee will receive notice from the bank that the deposit will renew for another like term.
 The new interest rate is quoted in the renewal notice.
 From that date of maturity, the owner has 10 calendar days to make any desired changes in the CD such as changing the amount, term, payee, or cashing without penalty.
 If no changes are desired, the CD will automatically renew for the same term at the new rate.

 The ownership of a CD, which is the person or persons who may close or make changes to the account, is determined by the person(s) opening the account, and is written on the payee line of the CD.
 Interest income is reported to the IRS under the taxpayer identification number (social security number) of the first name listed as payee.
 Payees may designate payable on death (POD) to other persons whom they wish as beneficiaries after the death of all payees.
 After the death of any payee, the CD may be cashed without an interest penalty.